 The integration of case studies into Philippine Politics and Governance instruction holds promise but also faces significant limitations.
 Existing learning resources remain scarce, and few materials focus explicitly on Philippine political issues contextualized for classroom use.
 The lack of relevant and updated cases risks diminishing students’ appreciation of political and social realities, undermining the goal of fostering informed and active citizenship.
 Moreover, teachers often encounter barriers such as the unfamiliarity of cases, the sensitivity of controversial topics, and the potential for bias in discussion.
 Despite these challenges, the method remains promising because it encourages learners to actively engage, deliberate, and practice higher-order thinking skills essential for democratic participation.

 Understanding how teachers and students perceive the benefits and challenges of the case study method is therefore critical.
 Teachers’ insights can inform the design of effective pedagogies that align with both curriculum standards and classroom realities.
 At the same time, students’ experiences highlight how such methods influence engagement, motivation, and skill development.
-From a broader perspective, this research holds significance for curriculum developers, who can draw on its findings to refine curricular frameworks and integrate case study-based approaches more systematically.
+From a broader perspective, this research holds significance for curriculum developers, who can draw on its findings to refine curricular frameworks and integrate case study-based approaches more systematically.-(How the researcher can understand, write the methodology.)
 Instructional material writers can also benefit by designing resources that address contextual limitations while enhancing opportunities for critical inquiry.
 For teachers, the study provides reflective insights into how case study pedagogy may expand their teaching repertoire, while for students, it underscores the potential of case studies to foster meaningful learning experiences that extend beyond the classroom.

 In light of these considerations, this study explores the perceptions of teachers and students regarding the benefits and challenges of employing the case study method in teaching Philippine Politics and Governance.
 By examining these perspectives, the study seeks to contribute to the improvement of pedagogical practices in social studies and to the enrichment of educational reforms aimed at cultivating critical, participatory, and socially responsible learners.